Everyday CreativityBy Dr. Margaret Paul

 Do you tell yourself that you are not a creative person because you can't draw or play an instrument or write poetry?
 I often hear many of my clients bemoan, "I'm not creative!"

 This isn't true!
-We all have the ability to be creative - it is a God-given gift - but you might not be noticing or enjoying your particular form of creativity.
+We all have the ability to be creative. iI is a God-given gift, but you might not be noticing or enjoying your particular form of creativity.
 It's important that you become aware of which forms of creativity are fun and fulfilling for you, because expressing your creativity is a powerful way of feeling filled up and joyful within.

-Creativity naturally pours out of my three-year old grandson, Everest, as it does out of all little children who are given the opportunity to express it.
-When I was spending time with him recently, he was playing with a children's microscope that has little slides with various bugs and other little creatures that he can slide in.
-He slid in a little shrimp and then starting running around the room saying, "Grandma, the shrimp is in the heater!
+Creativity naturally pours out of young children who are given the opportunity to express it.
+When my grandson, Everest, was three years old and I was spending time with him, he was playing with a children's microscope that has little slides with various bugs and other little creatures that he could slide in.
+He slid in a little shrimp and then started running around the room saying, "Grandma, the shrimp is in the heater!
 Get it out!"
 Once I coaxed out the little shrimp, it now magically appeared under the table, or in the lamp, or back in the heater!
 He delighted in running around pretending this little shrimp was everywhere and engaging me in his magical game, laughing as he thought up new places for the shrimp to hide!
 I could see the pure joy he experiences in expressing his creativity.

 Perhaps you really love scrapbooking or making photo albums, creating ways of enjoying memories.
 Do you enjoy setting a beautiful table, or creating a lovely flower arrangement from flowers that you grow?
 Do you love creating a wonderful garden?
 How about creating a bulletin board in your home or office for others to enjoy?
 Perhaps you just enjoy putting on music and allowing your body to dance around the room.
 Do you love being in your workshop, making things out of wood for yourself and others?
 One man I know decided to express his creativity by carving a totem pole, even though it was something he had never done and had no idea how to do it!